CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

 ## Notes

 - Make sure to configure the Helm Chart values.yaml parameters: serviceaccount -> annotations, with the AWS Secret Manager secret Role ARN.
-Helm will add this Role ARN annotation to the ServiceAccount, so that the SA can be authenticated with the AWS Secret Manager service, by means of the STS token.
+Helm will add this Role ARN annotation to the ServiceAccount, so that the ServiceAccount can be authenticated with the AWS Secret Manager service.

 - How can I instruct to create a K8s Secret in addition to mount the secret retried as a volume in the POD?
 By configuring additional parameters in the SecretProviderClass.
 Example: